InstinctiveHealthParenting4U

 Author: instinctivehealthparenting4u

-Author, Integrative medicine practitioner, psychotherapist.
+Author, Integrative medicine practitioner, mentoring in consciousness guide in non-ordinary states of consciousness.
+PhD in Applied-EcoPsychology.
 Albuquerque, NM practice, focus on return to balance and the integration of spirit, mind, and body through meditation and mindfulness.
 Monthly trainings, & professional and personal development coaching.
-Find more on my website www.bethgineris.com.
-Read my books, Turning NO to ON: The Art of Parenting with Mindfulness, Turning ME to WE: The Art of Partnering with Mindfulness (amazon.com, kdp.amazon.com) for increased internal wellness and alignment with your spiritual purpose, and to activate joyous relationships.in love and light, bg
+Find more on my website drbethgineris.com.
+Read my books, Sarabeth and the Five Spirits, (a novel in consciousness healing and channeling) Turning NO to ON: The Art of Parenting with Mindfulness, Turning ME to WE: The Art of Partnering with Mindfulness (amazon.com, kdp.amazon.com) for increased internal wellness and alignment with your spiritual purpose, and to activate joyous relationships.in love and light, bg